Top 5 Strongest Swordsmen in Ruroni Kenshin

 This clash is a topic fiercely debated, in my mind, Kenshin emerges victorious.

-Both swordsmen possess analytical minds, and it's true Shishio knocked Kenshin out.
-But that was only because our ginger hero had previously fought two incredibly talented warriors, obtaining injuries in the skirmishes.
+It's true Shishio knocked Kenshin out.
+But that was only because our ginger hero had previously fought (and beaten) two talented warriors, obtaining injuries in the skirmishes.

 Additionally, Shishio 'cheated' multiple times in their battle, like when he cut through his own girlfriend's body to land a sneak attack.
 Plus, Kenshin landed five hits at one point that would have surely torn Shishio apart had he been wielding a normal blade.